 Help for victims of sexual assault and sexual misconduct

+Multnomah University is an Equal Opportunity Employer.
 Multnomah University is committed to providing a Christ-centered community that fosters a safe place to live, work and learn for students, faculty, staff, and visitors.
 We respect and value all people as created in the image of God.
 Further, our sexual misconduct policy is intended to fully comply with all applicable legal requirements prohibiting harassment or sexual violence against any member of our community.